NTSC270/udeline/README.md

 > - emoji
 > - psutil
 > - pyfiglet
+> - and more i lost track lol

 # invite
 bot looks interesting? add it to your server by clicking this link